 Richard Harrison: “Gentlemen … say that a rotation in office ought to be established; that the senators may return to the private walks of life, in order to recover their sense of dependence.
 I cannot agree with them in this.
 If the senator is conscious that his re-election depends only on the will of the people, and is not lettered by any law, he will feel an ambition to deserve well of the public.
 On the contrary, if he knows that no meritorious exertions of his own can procure a reappointment, he will become more unambitious, and regardless of the public opinion.
 The love of power, in a republican government, is ever attended by a proportionable sense of dependence.

-Alexander Hamilton: "When a man knows he must quit his station, let his merit be what it may, he will turn his attention chiefly to his own emolument: nay, he will feel temptations, which few other situations furnish, to perpetuate his power by unconstitutional usurpations.
-Men will pursue their interests."
-(MOA, p.
+Alexander Hamilton: “When a man knows he must quit his station, let his merit be what it may, he will turn his attention chiefly to his own emolument: nay, he will feel temptations, which few other situations furnish, to perpetuate his power by unconstitutional usurpations.
+Men will pursue their interests.”
+(Making of America, p.
 305-6)

 - Limited Terms Might Rob the Nation of Its Finest Leaders

 Theophilus Parsons: “There are great and insuperable objections to a [required] rotation.
 It is an abridgment of the rights of the people, and it may deprive them, at critical seasons, of the services of the most important characters in the nation.
 It deprives a man of honorable ambition, whose highest duty is the applause of his fellow-citizens, of an efficient motive to great and patriotic exertions.
 The people, individually, have no method of testifying their esteem but by a re-election; and shall they be deprived of the honest satisfaction of wreathing for their friend and patriot a crown of laurel more durable than monarchy can bestow?”
 (Making of America, p.
 306)

 Of course, the very best and natural term limit devise is at the ballot box.